Directed by: Steve McQueen || Produced by: Steve McQueen, Iain Canning, Emile Sherman, Arnon Milchan

 Other positives include McQueen’s general portrayal of Chicagoan organized crime, particularly via supporting actor Daniel Kaluuya, and its intersection with Chicago politics via solid performances from Colin Farrell and Robert Duvall as corrupt public servants.
 All scenes with Kaluuya have great tension, including a couple slow, foreboding Steadi-Cam long-takes that precede harsh violence.
 Farrell and Duvall’s commentary on city politics echo themes from HBO’s The Wire (2002-2008), and hint at a far more interesting story beyond the confines of our titular widows’ heist.

-In the end, I found Widows to be a disappointment.
-While the subject-matter is topical and aspects of its broad narrative are interesting, the project is undercut by a weak cast outside of Davis, Kaluuya, Farrell, and Duvall, only the first of whom has substantial screentime; McQueen’s directorial style furthermore clashes with the story’s wide scope and lame Hollywood twist.
+While Widows‘ subject-matter is topical and aspects of its broad narrative are interesting, the project is undercut by a weak cast outside of Davis, Kaluuya, Farrell, and Duvall, only the first of whom has substantial screentime; McQueen’s directorial style furthermore clashes with the story’s wide scope and lame Hollywood twist.
 I think McQueen, an impressive filmmaker though he may be, was the wrong fit for this project, which may have required an additional draft by a screenwriter who wasn’t Gillian Flynn.
 What kept me engaged at all was Davis’ great lead role and performance, as well as more general aspects of the film’s crime drama, though both are parts of a larger story with which I just didn’t connect.

 — However… Viola Davis is a strong actress in a strong lead role.
 Daniel Kaluuya, Colin Farrell, and Robert Duvall hint at a more interesting story that falls by the wayside.